 Nursing Home Abuse

-The abuse of senior citizens hired by either caretakers or a nursing home is an all too frequent problem.
-As Georgia Nursing Home Lawyers, we see elder abuse and neglect on almost a daily basis and there is no justifiable reason for it.
+The abuse of senior citizens, either by hired caretakers or a nursing home, is an all-too-frequent problem.
+As Georgia nursing home lawyers, we see elder abuse and neglect on a routine basis, and there is no justifiable reason for it.

 The Center for Medicare and Medicaid Services are among some of the government agencies that assist in overseeing the services and care nursing homes provide to the elderly.
 Even though there are governmental agencies overseeing these types of services, abuse continues to occur too often.
 In fact, it is estimated that more than one million people in nursing homes are abused each year.